Discovery Troubleshooting

 Agentless inventory information is gathered by copying some temporary files onto the remote device.
 This requires administrative credentials on the target for authentication.

-Troubleshooting: Log onto the Agentless representative device and try to access the target’s Admin share via a UNC path:
+Troubleshooting: Log onto the Agentless representative device and try to access the Admin share on the target via a UNC path:

 Example: \\10.1.2.3\c$

-This connection may prompt for authentication, if so then attempt to authenticate with the same credentials that have been specified for the agentless engine.
+If this connection prompts for authentication, attempt to authenticate with the same credentials that have been specified for the agentless engine.

 SNMP